loki4j/loki-logback-appender/README.md

 - Zero-dependency
 - Performance metrics

-More details and links to examples can be found [here](https://loki4j.github.io/loki-logback-appender/#key-features).
+More details and links to the examples can be found [here](https://loki4j.github.io/loki-logback-appender/#key-features).

 ## Contributing